 Direction 1.
 Save the dirty water from your fish tank.
 2. Then, use it to water your plants.
 Fireplace Ash Fertilizer fireplace ash fertilizer can be used in place of lime You Need: Fireplace ash Direction 1.
 Sprinkle your fireplace ash over your garden beds, and work into the soil.
 Note: Fireplace ash should not be used if your soil is alkaline, or be used around acid-loving plants.

 Adding to your garden or compost pile will supply nitrogen.
 Pine needles will also decrease soil pH .Using any or all of these common items as fertilizer for your soil will give you a cheap and easy alternative to chemical fertilizers, and in a small way help to make the world a healthier and greener place.

+One of the best Homemade fertilizer is Compost tea.
 Compost tea is another form of organic fertilizer for garden and lawn, Gardeners all know compost is awesome.
-But there's something even better than compost, and that is compost tea.
-Compost tea is made by steeping compost in water and in other cases adding air and other beneficial nutrients into that compost water and it supercharge and multiple the microorganism in the tea.
-You can use the compost tea as either a foliar spray or a soil drench, depending on what you want. for more information on how to make compost tea checkout my blog on how to make compost tea and Benefits of using Compost tea in your garden.
+But there’s something even better than compost, and that is compost tea.
+Compost tea is made by steeping compost in water and in other cases adding air and other beneficial nutrients into that compost water and it supercharges and multiple the microorganism in the tea.
+You can use the compost tea as either a foliar spray or a soil drench, depending on what you want. for more information on how to make compost tea check out my blog on how to make compost tea and the Benefits of using Compost tea in your garden.